 Imagine you sell handmade soap online.
 You've worked hard to establish traffic to your shop, and it brings in a good income.

 You have a strong presence on a few social media sites, you get traffic from Google, and you have an impressive and growing mailing list of interested customers.
 All of that success is a result of hours of your own hard work and ingenuity.

 One day you're contacted by another soap maker - a random stranger you've never met - who proposes a business collaboration.
 She wants you to participate in a webinar she's holding about the benefits of using handmade soap.

 You're a solopreneur.
 Your time is limited.
 It's the most precious commodity you have.

-You need to decide if this collaboration is a real business-building opportunity that is worthy your time.
+You need to decide if this collaboration is a real business-building opportunity that is worthy your most precious and limited resource.

 If I can't see a substantial difference between their business and mine, I'm going to be extremely skeptical of a business collaboration.
 It's not an automatic deal breaker, but other factors would have to be pretty impressive for me to move forward.

-Generally, once you build a bit of a following, people will contact you with business collaboration proposals because they want access to your audience.
+Once you build a bit of an audience online, people will contact you with business collaboration proposals because they want access to your audience.